Civil parish: Powers and functions

 Parish or town councils have very few statutory duties (things they are required to do by law) but have a range of discretionary powers which they may exercise voluntarily.
 These powers have been defined by various pieces of legislation.
 The role they play can vary significantly depending on the size, resources and ability of the council, but their activities can include any of the following:

-Parish councils are often involved in the provision and management of various local amenities, such as allotments, cemeteries, parks, playgrounds and playing fields, village halls or community centres, street lighting, litter bins, roadside verges, car parks, footpaths, village greens and war memorials.
+Parish councils have powers to provide and manage various local facilities; these can include allotments, cemeteries, parks, playgrounds, playing fields and village greens, village halls or community centres, bus shelters, street lighting, roadside verges, car parks, footpaths, litter bins and war memorials.
 Larger parish councils may also be involved in running markets, public toilets and public clocks, museums and leisure centres.

-They may spend money on various things they deem to be beneficial to their communities, such as providing grants to local community groups or local projects, or fund things such as crime prevention measures, community transport schemes, tourism promotion, or public events.
+Parish councils may spend money on various things they deem to be beneficial to their communities, such as providing grants to local community groups or local projects, or fund things such as public events, crime prevention measures, community transport schemes, traffic calming or tourism promotion.

-Parish councils represent their communities to larger local government bodies, and as such have a consultative role in various matters such as planning.
+Parish councils have a role in the planning system; they have a statutory right to be consulted on any planning applications in their areas.
 They may also produce a neighbourhood plan to influence local development.

 The Localism Act 2011 allowed eligible parish councils to be granted a "general power of competence" which allows them within certain limits the freedom to do anything an individual can do provided it is not prohibited by other legislation, as opposed to being limited to the powers explicitly granted to them by law.
 To be eligible for this, a parish council must meet certain conditions such as having a clerk with suitable qualifications.